d-gangz/meme-generator/prompts/new-schema-table.md

 ## Step 3: Create the Actions

+- This file should be named like `profiles-actions.ts`.

+- This file should go in the `src/actions` folder.

-This is an example of how to create the actions for the table.
+- This is an example of how to create the actions for the table.

-This file should be named like `profiles-actions.ts`.

 ```typescript
 "use server";